-Create customizable, multi-step review and rework pipelines.
+Create customizable, multi-step review and rework pipelines using the node-based editor

-Default workflow tasks
+Default workflow in the editor

 The default workflow has the following four tasks:

-- Initial labeling task: reserved for all data rows that have been queued for labeling
+Initial labeling task: reserved for all data rows that have been queued for labeling

-- Initial review task: first review task for data rows with submitted labels
+Initial review task: first review task for data rows with submitted labels

-- Rework task: reserved for data rows that have been rejected.
+Rework task: reserved for data rows that have been rejected.
 All data rows rejected at any of the intermediate review tasks are automatically sent to the Rework task without manual intervention.

-- Done task: reserved for data rows that have either:
+Done task: reserved for data rows that have either:

 Among the default tasks, only the Initial review task allows you to change its name and add filtering criteria.
 Since the review process is iterative, workflows automatically update as data rows are labeled or rejected.